goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/affiliates.md

 ## Cost

-There are no fees for participating as a GSDN Affiliate.
+There are no fees for participating as an Affiliate.

 ## Terms of Participation